This creamy pumpkin soup with coconut milk is a nourishing warm bowl of goodness. It’s easy, well-spiced, and a delightful way to eat your veggies.

 What You Need to Make It

-- Garlic: Fresh garlic adds depth and brightness
+- Garlic: Fresh garlic adds depth and brightness — we don’t recommend skipping it.

 - Pumpkin: A shortcut to making this recipe even easier is to buy pre-cut pumpkin, either fresh or frozen.
-If you buy a fresh pumpkin, buy a little over 1 kg, as you’ll be removing the skin and seeds
+If you buy a fresh pumpkin, buy a little over 1 kg, as you’ll be removing the skin and seeds.

 - Lemon juice: Lemon juice added at the end brings just the right amount of acidity to this soup, so good!